 The use of clean quarry-run riprap and the methods of placement will not introduce contaminants into the aquatic system.
-Approximately 31,760 CY of rock and 4600 CY of pervious material is expected to be discharged as a result the levee repair project.
+Approximately 66,760 CY of rip rap and 4600 CY of sand fill is expected to be discharged as a result the levee repair project.
 Neither the materials used, nor the placement method cause relocation or increases of contaminants in the aquatic system.